 Not really.
 Galls are neither warts nor tumors, but that’s how many of them appear.
-The word gall comes to us from the Latin galla, for ‘oak-apple’.
+The word gall comes from the Latin galla, for oak-apple.
 Oak apples are not fruits.
 They are a plant’s reaction to the presence of a foreign substance.

 Galls are swellings that occur in response to invasion.
-That invasion may be in the form of bacteria, fungi, insect larvae, eriophyid mites, nematodes, or other pests, and even other plants.
+That invasion may be in the form of bacteria, fungi, insect larvae, eriophyid mites, nematodes, other pests, and even other plants.
 Mistletoe is one example of a gall-forming plant.
 Unlike fungal cankers, which involve plant tissue death, galls, fungal or otherwise, are cases of extra tissue growth.

 Insect, mite, and nematode galls

 When insects invade a plant, they build galls.
 These galls can act as food or shelter for insects.
 They are not the same as the plant-produced domatia (tiny apartments) found in some thorns for beneficial insects.
 Insects inject chemicals (pseudo plant hormones) into host plants, triggering gall formation.
 Often, eggs are laid in these galls, providing developing larvae with food and protection.
 Gall wasps, sawflies, gall flies, scale insects, some aphid species, weevils, psyllids, and gall midges can all cause insect galls, but it is nearly always gall wasps or gall midges.

 Nematodes are microscopic round soil worms that can cause small galls on roots.
 Root knot nematodes are one such pest.
 These galls are made up entirely of plant tissue, unlike fungal and bacterial galls, which incorporate fungal or bacterial tissues, respectively.
 Insect galls may also house interlopers, technically called inquilines.